 8. How has the world changed for photography since the pandemic?

-I would say the demand has been tripled since everyone is taking their business online and had to turn it over to a digital framework.
+I would say the demand has tripled.
+Since everyone is taking their business online and had to turn it over to a digital framework.
 And this could only be possible with one having pictures of the items they want to sell.
-The food photography industry doubled in its value and have been the same to date.
+The food photography industry doubled in its value and has been the same to date.

 9. How do you think photography will evolve in the future for female photographers?

-I suppose I have the liberty to say this being a woman and having experienced the work of others first hand.
-I believe that women have a God-gifted creativity and the spark of making things beautiful in them.
+I suppose I have the liberty to say this being a woman and having experienced the work of others first-hand.
+I believe that women have God-gifted creativity and the spark of making things beautiful in them.
 Every one of us needs to discover it and this will lead to an evolution in food photography thus chasing an entity of an entirely new spectrum of possibilities.